Steffo99/template-poetry/README.md

 ### Deploying

-8. Create a stack on Portainer, configure it to be updated via webhook, and set the webhook URL on GitHub as the `PORTAINER_HOOK_URL` repository secret.
+8. Create a stack on [Portainer], configure it to be updated via webhook, and set the webhook URL on GitHub as the `PORTAINER_HOOK_URL` repository secret.

 [`pipx`]: https://pypa.github.io/pipx/